LlamaFlowJs/LlamaFlowJs/apps/docs/docs/modules/node_postprocessors/mixedbreadiai_reranker.md

   OpenAI,
   VectorStoreIndex,
   Settings,
-} from "llamaflow";
+} from "llamaflowjs";
 ```

-## Usage with LlamaFlow
+## Usage with llamaflowjs

-This section will guide you through integrating mixedbread's reranker with LlamaFlow.
+This section will guide you through integrating mixedbread's reranker with llamaflowjs.

 ### Step 1: Load and Index Documents